libbyshoop/runestone/source/classactivities/functions.rst

 Calling a single function and having it return is often pretty easy to understand.
 But what if one function calls a second, which calls a third, and so on.
-Take a look at the set of functions in `functionscode.py`  that start with the `song` function.
+Take a look at the set of functions in :download:`functionscode.py <functionscode.py>`  that start with the `song` function.
 Without running the program, try to predict what the output would be.
 Then run it, to see how you did!

 How does the computer keep track of which function has called which other one?
-Downey talks about "stack frames," which are the tool used by the computer to keep track of function calls.
+The book talks about "stack frames," which are the tool used by the computer to keep track of function calls.
 Each time a function is called, the computer allocates a "stack frame" that contains information about both the called function, and the place